mamuncs/bus-project/README.md

 you have to import and install all package or module correctly.

 ..so this is an complete bus ticket booking system project.
+# Verson 2.8.0
-The Author.
+# The Author.
-# Al-Mamun Molla
+ Al-Mamun Molla
-# BSC in DUET
+ BSC in DUET
-# Dept of CSE
+Dept of CSE